 Stand Alone Imaging Centers & Labs

 As a general rule of thumb, stand-alone imaging centers and labs charge a fraction of the cost of having major tests done at a hospital.
-Imagine if you needed a big ticket item like a CAT Scan or an MRI.
+Imagine if you need a big-ticket item like a CAT Scan or an MRI.
 You can save thousands of dollars by going to a stand-alone imaging center versus having it done at a hospital.

 I don’t work for this particular imaging center, Advantage Diagnostics, but I want to post their self-pay rates so you can see how low their costs really are.
 They do take insurance and cannot publish those contracted rates since it is different for each carrier.
 However, sometimes their self-pay rates are cheaper than having it go through your insurance.
 Hmmm…

 I recommend searching in your specific area for stand-alone imaging centers.
 If not, use travel rewards and come see me in Cleveland!